 Day and Night Takeoffs / Landings Within Number of Days

-Specify the number of take offs and landings the pilot is required to have performed within the number of days preceding the departure date of the flight.
+Specify the number of take-offs and landings the pilot is required to have performed within the number of days preceding the departure date of the flight.
 There are separate rows for those performed in the daytime and nighttime.
-If none required, leave as 0.
-For the night take offs and landings, there is the option of entering and alternate means of satisfying the requirement below.
+If none are required, leave it as 0.
+For the night take-offs and landings, there is the option of entering an alternate means of satisfying the requirement below.

 Alternate Night Currency

-If a pilot does not meet the requirement for the performed night take offs and landings within the number days defined, the pilot will then be checked against the alternate night currency requirement.
+If a pilot does not meet the requirement for the Total take-offs and landings within the number of days defined, the pilot is then checked against the alternate night currency requirement.